Requirements and access scales

 - A teaching assistant to support you in you studies.

-If the number of applicants is more than the maximum set for the Doctoral Program, the Academic Committee will apply the following scale, which was approved by the Academic Committee on February 14, 2018 and by the Graduate Commission of the University of Malaga on June 21, 2018.
+If the number of applicants is more than the maximum set for the Doctoral Program, the Academic Committee will apply the following scale.

-- Merit points 2.A, 2.B and 2.C will be evaluated based on information in Form A_B_C
+- Merit points 2.A, 2.B, and 2.C will be evaluated based on information provided in Form A_B_C Form A_B_C